 Who Produces Them?

-As we are all aware that, Buy-side firms conduct their own research on which stocks should they buy and sell.
-The reports are only used internally by their portfolio managers and not available publicly.
+As we are all aware, Buy-side firms conduct their own research on which stocks they should buy and sell.
+The reports are only used internally by their portfolio managers and are not available publicly.

 Constituents of an Equity Research Report